- Mags Tingey

 Previous Research Projects

+Led by Professor Jan Webb and funded by the RCUK Energy Programme, Heat and the City ran from 2010 to 2014.
 In the blog post District heating: can we fix the plumbing of cities for sustainable futures? we discuss the implications of heat networks and how more sustainable heating provisions can be created.
 It draws on the book Sustainable Urban Energy Policy: Heat and the City published by Routledge in 2016 (see below).

 Hawkey D, Webb J, Lovell H, McCrone D, Tingey M, and Winskel M (2016) Sustainable Urban Energy Policy: Heat and the city.
 Abingdon: Routledge